luigidamico100/luigidamico100/README.md

 📚 Here a list of projects I have done during my degree (2018 - 2021)

-  (Don't take them too seriously, code can be messy or unclear)
+  (Don't take them too seriously, code can be messy or unclear here 😅)
   - [FEM_2D_heat_transmission_MATLAB](https://github.com/luigidamico100/FEM_2D_heat_transmission_MATLAB)
   - [mavros_visp_ompl_exploration](https://github.com/luigidamico100/mavros_visp_ompl_exploration)

   <br/>

-👯 Let's collaborate
+👯 Let's collaborate!

   I am so passioned about everything related to math and machine learning. if you are looking for people to collaborate with for an interesting project contact me!

 <br/>